shlomif/why-openly-bipolar-people-should-not-be-medicated/README.md

 Technion](https://github.com/shlomif/my-real-person-fan-fiction#the-technion-vs-project-euler),
 but not only did they not help, but I now know that these were the 6 and a half most soul destroying, unproductive, useless, and uninspiring years of my life.
-And that was only because the only reason I continued to learn there was because I wanted to get the diploma so I'll get more lucrative, higher paying, jobs.
+And that was because the only reason I continued to learn there was because I wanted to get the diploma so I'll get more lucrative, higher paying, jobs.
 If I studied in the Technion or elsewhere, because it was fun, and to expand my horizons, or become a more effective writer / software developer /